Student Program Assistants

 - Who else you should talk with.

-Peer advisors also hold conversations with students who have returned to campus following their time abroad, helping them unpack their experiences, re-acclimate to campus, and envision ways to academically and professionally build on their time abroad.
+As peer advisors, they also hold conversations with students who have returned to campus following their time abroad, helping them unpack their experiences, re-acclimate to campus, and envision ways to academically and professionally build on their time abroad.

 Huishan Hu (Kathy) ’20, Peer Advisor

 Double Major: Environmental Studies and International Relations

 Kathy interned with Kopernik through MHConnect Global in Indonesia and received a Social Innovation Initiative (SI2) award for her MHC Greenware project.
 This Global/Local pathway addresses environmental issues through waste reduction in both Bali, Indonesia, and campus waste at MHC.
 She is also an Eco-Rep for the Miller Worley Center and was the Digital Media Chair of the Women in Business club among other engagements.

 Wednesdays 8-9 pm at Prospect Common Room.
 Please sign up via this calendar link.

 Serena McDonald-Newman ’20, Peer Advisor